HISKP-LQCD/Nf211-2pi-I1-scattering-data/README.md

 # Data export from Nf = 2+1+1 rho resonance

 This repository contains the center of mass energy levels determined from the scattering of two pions at *I* = 1.
 The ensembles are the 2+1+1 flavor twisted mass ensembles by the ETMC.
+If you are using this data please cite https://arxiv.org/abs/2006.13805.

 ## Data format